Otacon32/StreetRacer-pygame/README.md

 ####Features:
 Levels which change the Speed of game.
 Game starts on 30fps and switches to 60fps after a certain Level. :ok_hand:

+####About Music:
+Music right now i hardcoded and i replaced the sound files.
+So you cant hear anything because the files are emtpy.
+You can mod it but pygame only supports ogg.